Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Method

-As shown in Eq.(\ref{lossdegradation}), the convergence of the first output branch is negatively influenced by the conflict gradient $g_{2}$, because the loss degradation $\Delta f_{1}^{g_{1}+g_{2}}$ is lower than $\Delta f_{1}^{g_{1}}$.
-Therefore, the gradient conflict does harm to the final performance of multi-output networks. \\
+As shown in Eq. (\ref{lossdegradation}), the convergence of the first output branch is negatively influenced by the conflicting gradient $g_{2}$, indicating that gradient conflict harms the convergence of MONs.
+Please see Appendix \ref{appendix_conflict} for detailed explanation of Eq. (\ref{lossdegradation}).